How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 AppPriceUse case

-• Audio-only recording (no screen)
+• Audio-only recording (no screen needed)

-• Routing multiple apps to separate tracks
+• Routing multiple apps to separate tracks (podcasting, multi-source recording)

-Method 3: Browser-Based Recording (Loom)
+Method 3: Browser-based recording (Loom)

 How it works

-• Quality is generally below native apps
+• Quality is generally a step below native apps, especially for longer recordings

 • Locked-down corporate Macs where you can't install software